cjmDevelop/Auth-Microservice/README.md

 ## Acknowledgments

-- Built with help from Claude AI (Anthropic) for starter files and some boiler-plate code, which helped me get the project started quicker
+- Built with help from Claude AI (Anthropic) for starter files and some boiler-plate code which helped me get the project started quicker; I'm also implementing the 70-30 rule, or in other words, trying to keep ai generated code limited to 20-30%
 - Twilio for SMS verification